-Normally no more than 30 semester hours of law courses may be transferable toward the J.D. degree; no credit will be transferred for any course where a grade of less than $\mathcal C$ (2.0 on a 4.0 scale) was received.
+Normally no more than 30 semester hours of law courses may be transferable toward the JD degree; no credit will be transferred for any course where a grade of less than C (2.0 on a 4.0 scale) was received.
 Students wishing to transfer credit must have been in good standing at an American Bar Association-approved law school.
 All credit transferred will be with the grade of "credit."
-For guidelines regarding MBA transfer credit, refer to separate information on the MBA program.
-For University transfer policies, refer to the graduate catalog.
+For transfer policies, refer to the graduate catalog.